emikun/emilie-magazine/readme.md

 # Emilie's WordPress Magazine Project

 This WordPress theme has been designed and developed for [Erik Fadiman](http://www.erikfadiman.com)'s Interaction IV class at the [Seattle Central Creative Academy](http://www.seattlecentralcreativeacademy.com).
+The project lives at http://www.emiliethaler.com/scca/magazine if you'd like to check it out!

 The challenge is to produce a digital magazine around user needs and content strategy with a sustainable business model.